olivrrrrr/crypto-coin-dashboard/README.md

 ## Cryptocurrency Dashboard

 Current features:
-- Accessing live Cryptocurrency data using the coin gecko API formatted using React.JS and CSS
+- Fetching live Cryptocurrency data from the coingecko API
+- Card format using React.JS and CSS
-- Search Function
+- Search Functionality
 - Dark and Light Mode
 - Red and Green cards dependent on 24hr price change